VNG-Realisatie/authorization-decision-log/specificaties.md

 - Unique identifier
 - Git hash

-The `information` field is a message.
+The `policies` field is a message in which each key identifies an information source.
+The value associated with each key **MUST** be a message in the following format.

 | Field           | Type    | Required  | Description                                            |
 |------------|-----------|-----------|------------------------------------------------------------|